AlchlcDvl/Town-Of-Humor/README.md

 A lot of the messages were of the "alert" status, so I've changed them to be more accurate based on their contents!

 # Role Cards!
-Role cards for each role have more info on them, even mentioning your limits!
+- Role cards for each role have more info on them, even mentioning your limits!
+- Added more tooltips to fit info I couldn't add!

 # Investigation Changes!
 - Blackmailers can now tell the difference between regular whispers and whispers they can read!